Table of Contents

 Mourning Dress:

-As what cultural values tell us, the bombazine is majorly known as a mourning dress due to the colour and nature of its fabric.
+As cultural values tell us, the bombazine is majorly known as a mourning dress due to the color and nature of its fabric.
 Although so many other fabrics have been introduced for mourning dresses, people with the old school of thought still wear it.

 Black Robe: